zulvkr/wbnuxtvuetify/README.md

 ### Vuex Action and Mutation

-Action `fetchHotel` and mutation `SET_HOTEL` used to fetch data and set hotel state respectively.
+Action `fetchHotel` and mutation `SET_HOTEL` used to fetch raw data and set `hotel` state respectively.

+## Components

+Some small intricate parts of the page are made into components.
+While they are not reusable yet, it allows cleaner markup in the page. [vue-fragment](https://github.com/Thunberg087/vue-fragment) is installed so you can wrap multi-root component with `<fragment></fragment>` instead of `<div></div>`.
+It's an implementation of [Vue 3 fragment](https://v3.vuejs.org/guide/migration/fragments.html#overview) / [React fragment](https://reactjs.org/docs/fragments.html) in vue.js v2.

 ## Styling

-Styling in this app involved a lot of negative margin, "!important" and inline styling.
-These practice are necessary.
+Styling of this app leverage:
+- Vuetify components props if possible
+- Vuetify provided classes (which is not very rich)
+- Vuetify SASS variables
+- some custom CSS classes and...
+- lots of inline styling.
+- You may also want to check Vuetify settings in nuxt.config.js.

+Admittedly, custom CSS classes are made only due to some CSS are unreadable when inlined.
+It's a one pager project with limited time after all, so I didn't consider class reusability.

+Negative margins, arbitrary padding and hardcoded colors are sprinkled in the template to get the (almost) pixel perfect look.
+To be fair, I think the original website also used them a lot.